 Human development and human security can be seen as two processes that go hand in hand.
 This is mainly because the major effect of the two is to enhanced quality of life for the ordinary citizen and as such progress in one is most likely to enhance the chances of progress in the other, while the reverse is the most likely possible.
 Addressed in another dimension, human security challenges the question of 'security' from its traditional conceptualization of the safety of states from military threats and insurrection to safety of the people, for the people and their communities.
-To buttress the analysis, poverty of the people is conceptualized as a human security threats for the stability of the nation state.
+To buttress the analysis, poverty of the people is conceptualized as a human security threats for the simple reason that it is a threat to the dignity of individuals as well as threat to the stability of the nation state.
 Environmental destruction, lack of access to clean drinking water, poor maternal health and unemployment are all forms of human insecurity.
 Human security includes not just protecting the people but also empowering people to fend for themselves.